baubrun/dp_py/README.md

-Design pattern examples in Python
+Examples design patterns in Python.